 - Send birthday greetings via email

 Seven out of 10 shoppers usually read between one and a dozen customer reviews before purchasing.
 To encourage your customers to leave reviews, you could send them a post-purchase email to rate their shopping experience.
 Or, you could send them an email after a reasonable amount of time (preferably after they’ve had time to use your product) asking them to rate how well the product is working for them.

 If your audience isn’t particularly open to giving reviews and feedback, you could incentivize it with a discount on their next purchase.

-Setting up a blog could be an ecommerce marketing tactic that works to attract new and existing customers.
-When you regularly publish valuable blog content, you might rank higher in search engines as well as provide more opportunities for your audience to engage with you.
+If you’re already creating content for your social media platforms, we recommend adding a blog to your online store.
+When you regularly publish valuable blog content, you might rank higher in search engines and provide more opportunities for your audience to engage with you.

 On your blog, you can address the needs of an audience at the top, middle, and bottom of your sales funnel by creating content for informational, navigational, transactional, and commercial search intent.

 For example, let’s assume you run a shoe retail store called RunZ.
 Writing a blog post like “how to prepare for a marathon” is a purely informational piece of content that would most likely attract anyone who intends to run a marathon.
 This type of content is best suited for prospects at the top of your sales funnel.

 When your audience types something like “RunZ website” into search engines, it means they are already familiar with your company and want to navigate to your website.

 Meanwhile, to attract an audience who searches with transactional intent, you’ll need to add phrases like “best,” “coupon,” and “shipping” to your product content.
 That way, when someone searches for something like “best Air Force 1 shoes,” your product pages can show up on search engines.